kirbyj/praatdet/README.md

 Howard's method (encapsulated in the file ```howard.praat```) determines the glottal opening instant by means of a thresholding method.

-1. First we delimit the period of interest, for which we use the dEGG signal:
+1. First we delimit the period of interest, found using the dEGG closing peaks:

         select PointProcess 'name$'_degg_both
         .period_start = Get time from index... .i